 These days, a successful business has to have a solid online reputation.
 Whether you’re brick and mortar or have an online business, over 70% of potential customers start their journey with you from a Google search.
-What they find about you has to make a good impression or you’ll lose them.
+It will help if you get more reviews from google because it is essential for your business/ What they find about you has to make a good impression or you’ll lose them.

 From reviews to articles to your social media channels, both your and your business’s reputation must be a positive reflection of who you are and what you do.
 Online reputation management isn’t an add-on; it’s a necessity to capture the buy-in of a potential customer.

 Online reputation management works but it’s not easy.
+A firm like reputation defender is struggling to maintain their own reputation and that says a lot of the difficulty factor.
 A successful strategy has both low-hanging fruit and tactics for the long game.
 To help you on your journey with online reputation management efforts, digital marketing agency Omega Media has put together five key strategies to managing your online reputation.
 We’ll cover:

 - What is online reputation management?